jeqo/jeqo.github.io-src/content/posts/2021-12-10-kafka-data-loss/index.md

 `unclean.leader.election.enable` is the flag that enables non-insync replicas to be the leader.
-If a non-insync replica is taking leadership, then data that is not synchronized will be lost: when replicas are back and they have data that is not synchronized, then that data is truncated out down to the latest synchronized message (i.e. high watermark).
+If a non-insync replica is taking leadership, then data that is not synchronized will be lost: when replicas are back and they have data that is not synchronized, then that data is truncated out down to the latest known synchronized message (i.e. high watermark).

 {{<zoom-img src="data-loss-5.png">}}